Chart Color Schemes

 Wallan lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, Wallan's population is estimated at around 17,664 people.
-This figure represents an increase of 2,660 individuals since the 2021 Census, which recorded a population of 15,004.
-The growth was inferred from AreaSearch's estimation of the resident population at 15,862 in June 2024, based on ABS ERP data, and an additional 909 validated new addresses since the Census date.
-This results in a population density ratio of 253 persons per square kilometer.
-Wallan's growth rate of 17.7% since the 2021 census exceeds both the national average (8.9%) and the state average, positioning it as a significant growth leader in the region.
-Interstate migration contributed approximately 71.0% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+The Wallan statistical area's population is estimated at 18,031 as of Nov 2025.
+This reflects an increase of 3,027 people since the 2021 Census, which reported a population of 15,004.
+The change was inferred from AreaSearch's estimate of 16,010 residents following examination of ABS ERP data (June 2024) and an additional 909 validated new addresses since the Census date.
+This level of population equates to a density ratio of 259 persons per square kilometer.
+Wallan's growth since the 2021 census, at 20.2%, exceeded the national average (9.7%).
+Population growth was primarily driven by interstate migration contributing approximately 71.0% of overall population gains.

 Frequently Asked Questions - Population